Battle of Monte Cassino: Background

-With U.S. VI Corps under heavy threat at Anzio, Freyberg was under equal pressure to launch a relieving action at Cassino.
-Once again, therefore, the battle commenced without the attackers being fully prepared.
-As well, Corps HQ did not fully appreciate the difficulty in getting the 4th Indian Infantry Division into place in the mountains and supplying them on the ridges and valleys north of Cassino.
-This was evidenced in the writing of Maj.
-Gen. Howard Kippenberger, commander of New Zealand 2nd Division, after the war:
+Freyberg, with U.S. VI Corps under heavy threat at Anzio, was under equal pressure to launch a relieving action at Cassino.
+Once again, therefore, the battle began without the attackers being fully prepared.
+Furthermore, Corps HQ did not fully appreciate the difficulty in getting the 4th Indian Infantry Division into place in the mountains and supplying them on the ridges and valleys north of Cassino.
+This was evidenced in the writings of Maj.
+Gen. Howard Kippenberger, commander of New Zealand's 2nd Division, after the war:

-Freyberg's plan was a continuation of the first battle: an attack from the north along the mountain ridges and an attack from the southeast along the railway line and to capture the railway station across the Rapido less than 1 mi south of Cassino town.
-Success would pinch out Cassino town and open up the Liri valley.
-Freyberg had informed his superiors that he believed, given the circumstances, there was no better than a 50 percent chance of success for the offensive.
+Freyberg's plan was a continuation of the first battle: an attack from the north along the mountain ridges and an attack from the southeast along the railway line, and to capture the railway station across the Rapido less than 1 mi south of Cassino town.
+Success would squeeze out Cassino town and open up the Liri valley.
+Freyberg had informed his superiors that he estimated that the offensive had a 50 percent chance of success, given the circumstances.

 Destruction of the abbey

-Increasingly, the opinions of certain Allied officers were fixed on the great abbey of Monte Cassino: in their view it was the abbey – and its presumed use as a German artillery observation point – that prevented the breach of the 'Gustav Line'.
+Allied officers increasingly focused on the abbey of Monte Cassino, which was believed to be used as a German artillery observation point.
+The abbey was presumed to have prevented the breach of the 'Gustav Line'.

-The British press and C. L. Sulzberger of The New York Times frequently and convincingly and in (often manufactured) detail wrote of German observation posts and artillery positions inside the abbey.
-The commander in chief of the Mediterranean Allied Air Forces Lieutenant General Ira C. Eaker accompanied by Lieutenant General Jacob L. Devers (deputy to General Sir Henry Maitland Wilson, the Supreme Allied Commander of the Mediterranean Theater) personally observed during a fly-over "a radio mast ...
+The British press and C. L. Sulzberger of The New York Times wrote about German observation posts and artillery positions inside the abbey, but their claims were not substantiated.
+The commander in chief of the Mediterranean Allied Air Forces, Lieutenant General Ira C. Eaker, accompanied by Lieutenant General Jacob L. Devers (deputy to General Sir Henry Maitland Wilson, the Supreme Allied Commander of the Mediterranean Theater), personally observed during a fly-over "a radio mast ...
 German uniforms hanging on a clothesline in the abbey courtyard; [and] machine gun emplacements 50 yd from the abbey walls."
-Countering this, U.S. II Corps commander Geoffrey Keyes also flew over the monastery several times, reporting to Fifth Army G-2 he had seen no evidence that the Germans were in the abbey.
-When informed of others' claims of having seen enemy troops there, he stated: "They've been looking so long they're seeing things."
+U.S. II Corps commander Geoffrey Keyes flew over the monastery several times and reported to Fifth Army G-2 that he had not seen evidence of German troops in the abbey.
+When informed of others' claims of having seen enemy troops there, he stated, "They've been looking so long they're seeing things."
+US Army Artillery Pilot Spotter Hughes Rudd saw German positions at the Abbey.

-Kippenberger of the New Zealand Corps HQ held it was their view the monastery was probably being used as the Germans' main vantage point for artillery spotting since it was so perfectly situated for it no army could refrain.
-There is no clear evidence it was, but he went on to write that from a military point of view it was immaterial:
+Kippenberger of the New Zealand Corps HQ believed that the monastery was probably being used as the Germans' main vantage point for artillery spotting because of its strategic location, but there was no clear evidence.
+From a military point of view, whether the monastery was being used as an observation point was immaterial.